jbeaven/sap-api-docs/petstore.md

 *   for parameter i_order_id:
 *   a simple ABAP primitive of type /BLCK/PET_INT data gvi_order_id type /BLCK/PET_INT.
-*   when the the result of the call is HTTP200 we expect type /BLCK/PET_ORDER data gr_http200 type /BLCK/PET_ORDER.
+*   when the result of the call is HTTP200 we expect type /BLCK/PET_ORDER data gr_http200 type /BLCK/PET_ORDER.

 *** set data according to requirements of the API call